 What Exactly Are Nightshade Vegetables?

-Nightshade vegetables are part of the Solanaceae plant family, which contains well over 2,000 different species!
+Nightshade vegetables are part of the Solanaceae (Solanum dulcamara) plant family, which contains about 98 genera and well over 2,000 different species!

-While we will look more into a detailed list of nightshade vegetables in a moment, the main edible members of the family that you will want to be familiar with are:
+While we will look more into a detailed list of nightshade vegetables in a moment, here are the main edible nightshade members that you will want to be familiar with:

 You can see just from this short list that there is great variety within the nightshade family.
 While the commonality might not be evident on a dinner plate, there are some basic similarities in composition that nightshade vegetables share, and one such similarity is the presence of two substances: calcitriol and alkaloids.